Should You Measure the Positive or the Negative?by Stacey Barr |

 It’s best not to set blanket rules about how to measure.

 We want our measures to focus us on improving performance, and that means they need to give us quick and accurate signals of change, and trigger us in to action when action is needed.
 That’s much more important than whether we’re measuring the positive or the negative, or which direction is good or bad.
-Let’s not treat measurement so trivially.
+It’s not that trivial.

 Is there any debate about measuring the positive or negative in your organisation?
 What are the arguments for and against?
-And do you see the risks?by
+And do you see any insights being missed as a consequence?
+Explore this topic more in this version by Louise Watson, Regional PuMP Partner for North America, where she also shares a few comebacks to these arguments.

 Connect with Stacey